sassoftware/sasoptpy/doc/guide/intro.rst

   by linear mathematical relations, and if all decision variables are continuous, the formulation is called a Linear Problem (LP).
 LPs are one of the easiest problems in terms of solution time and well-studied in literature.
-* **Mixed-integer optimization**: If a linear formulation involves binary (on/off type decisions) or integer variables, that problem is an Integer Problem (IP) or Mixed-Integer Problem (MIP) depending on variables.
+* **Mixed-integer optimization**: If a linear formulation involves binary (on/off type decisions) or integer variables, that problem is an Integer Problem (IP) or Mixed-Integer Problem (MILP) depending on variables.
   MIPs are very popular as many real-life problems can be represented as MIPs.
 * **Nonlinear optimization**: If a problem involves non-linear objectives or constraints (such as exponential, polynomial, absolute values) the problem is called a nonlinear problem (NLP).